INVERS shared mobility technology header mobile

 Understanding and Addressing the Local Mobility Culture

-Engaging with the membership base is key to driving utilization and retention for carsharing.
+Engaging with the membership base is key to driving utilization and retention for car sharing.
 To make sure the communities in the San Joaquin Valley knew about Miocar and its services, Mobility Development organized in-person events at many of the affordable housing complexes where Miocars are located.
 Combined with printed brochures and referral incentives, Miocar has gained traction as a sustainable alternative transportation option in the region.

-miocar charging station
+miocar charging station for rual mobility

 In fact, 33% of members drive to get a Miocar, indicating they see the benefit of using an electric carshare vehicle over their own vehicle.
 Meanwhile, 45% of members walk and 12% use public transit to get to a Miocar hub.
 Combine this with the finding that 27% of members travel more than 5 miles to access a Miocar, it seems members really value the mobility freedom Miocar provides.